Losing the most beautiful part of our life, our father!

 anyone, even if he belittles you.
 He believed that human beings have the

 tendency to change.
-He was of the view that every human being is a good one
+He was of the view that every human being is good, with just a little error, and that this error could be fixed with love.

 I remember the first time I met

-sister’s wedding, I just hugged him and cried.
+him after being away for about 8 months, in June 2010, at my sister’s wedding; I just hugged him and cried.
 Like a lot.
 And so did he.
 That

-Time flew by and I grew up.
+Time flew by, and I grew up.

-as I entered the house and saw him sitting on the sofa, I couldn’t come to the ween
+as I entered the house and saw him sitting on the sofa, I couldn’t come to the realization that he had dwindled down in just a span of 2 years, drastically.
+The moment

 was here.
-I went up to him and hugged him and before I could melt down in his
+I went up to him and hugged him, and before I could melt down in his

 arms and cry, I left him.
 I just didn’t want to make him cry.
 I was moved by